 Onions & Garlic

-Dogs should stay away from onions, garlic and the whole Allium family (leeks, chives...).
-These plants are pure poison for most pets especially cats & dogs.
-Onions can cause their red blood cells to rupture and can also lead to serious stomach issues.
+Dogs should stay away from onions, garlic and the whole Allium family (leeks, chives, etc.).
+These plants are pure poison for most pets, especially cats & dogs.
+Onions can cause their red blood cells to rupture which can also lead to serious stomach issues.